 - All 58 California counties would be included, not just the current 11, so seniors would be able to move far more freely and take their current property tax base forward.

-2. The carry-forward of original property tax base will be able to be repeated over and over, so owners will not feel stuck in the property they may have moved to years ago.
+- The carry-forward of original property tax base will be able to be repeated over and over, so owners will not feel stuck in the property they may have moved to years ago.

-3. They would be able to buy a replacement home that costs more than the one they are selling if they choose to, in which case their property tax will be a blend of the original tax base plus approximately 1.2% of the amount above that level that the new home is purchased for.
+- They would be able to buy a replacement home that costs more than the one they are selling if they choose to, in which case their property tax will be a blend of the original tax base plus approximately 1.2% of the amount above that level that the new home is purchased for.
 Although there predictably may be some opposition to this new initiative, its benefits seem to far outweigh any drawbacks.
 Ultimately these broadened terms will help California homeowners of all ages, whether immediately or in the years to come.
 Hopefully you will be glad to sign in favor of this being placed on the ballot next year.
 I think that the initiative will be in circulation between December 2017 and February 2018, perhaps for a few weeks.